gh-cli-for-education/gh-edu-data/README.md

-This plugin for the ``gh-edu`` exosystem has been created to manage and store various student information.
+This plugin for the ``gh-edu`` ecosystem has been created to manage and store various student information.

 ## Installation